RMPlib/RMPlib/README.md

 Furthermore, two real-word benchmarks, based on data data from two German enterprises, can be found in "Real-World Benchmarks".

-The provission of further Benchmarks preferably taken from real-world use cases or covering other variants of the RMP is strongly encouraged.
+The provission of further Benchmarks preferably taken from real-world use cases or Benchmarks covering other variants of the RMP is strongly encouraged.
 These can be submitted to: